-Consistent with the Company's Equity Granting Policy, as described below, in February 2009, designated employees, including executive officers, received stock option grants which are listed in the 2009 Grant of Plan-Based Awards table on page 27.
 In the second half of 2009, the Committee directed management and Compensia to evaluate a variety of equity grant alternatives allowed under the 2007 Plan.
-Criteria considered included the direct correlation between the financial performance of the Company, the employee's profit and loss domain and the grant level earned, the dilutive impact of stock option grants to earnings per share ("EPS"), and the employee's ability to increase holdings of the Company's shares.
-Based on this evaluation, the Committee concluded it would be in the best interest of the Company and its shareholders to modify its equity granting approach in 2010 to 50% EPS performance and 50% personal merit/service-based equity awards.
-The goal is to increase the employee's focus on long-term EPS financial performance, decrease the share dilution impact of stock option grants, and increase the likelihood of employees holding more shares over time.
+Criteria considered included the direct correlation between the financial performance of the Company, the employee's profit and loss domain and the grant level earned, the dilutive impact of stock option grants to earnings per share ("EPS"), and the employee's ability to increase his or her personal holdings of the Company's shares.
+Based on this evaluation, the Committee concluded it would be in the best interest of the Company and its shareholders to modify its equity granting approach in 2010 to 50% personal merit/service-based equity awards and 50% EPS performance-based awards.
+The goal was to increase the employee's focus on long-term EPS financial performance, decrease the share dilution impact of stock option grants, and increase the likelihood of employees holding more shares over time.

-For designated employees, including executive officers, the new approach would be to grant 50% of the established Black-Scholes value as stock appreciation rights (SARs) vesting over five (5) years.
-In effect, the SARs would be merit/service-based equity remuneration.
-The other 50% of the Black-Scholes value would be granted as restricted stock units (RSUs) and earned based upon achievement of a three-year cumulative EPS goal with 60% vesting upon meeting the EPS target at the end of year three and subsequent vesting of 20% per year over next two years.
+For designated employees, including executive officers, the new approach approved by the Committee is to grant 50% of the established Black-Scholes value as stock appreciation rights (SARs) vesting over five (5) years.
+In effect, the SARs are merit/service-based equity remuneration.
+The other 50% of the Black-Scholes value are granted as restricted stock units (RSUs) and earned based upon achievement of a three-year cumulative EPS goal with 60% vesting upon meeting the EPS target at the end of year three and subsequent vesting of 20% per year over next two years.